robo9k/worldofpadman-beryllium/release/readme.txt

       2 - Enforce simple player names
           Black ^0 is now usable either way

     :: g_smoothClients
-    Taken from the unlagged code, will do exactly the same.
+    Taken from the Unlagged code, will do exactly the same.
-    Read their readme if you wish to known more.
+    Read its readme if you wish to known more.

     :: be_welcomeMessage
     Will print this message to players on first connect.
     Defaults to an unobtrusive Beryllium version info.

   :: Commands

     :: Client

       :: callvote shuffleteams
       Will do the same as the server command.
 Enabled by default, unless blacklisted with be_allowedVotes.

       :: ignore [cid]
       Allows to ignore any text chat from a given client.
       Without arguments the current list of ignored players will be printed.
       Given a client id, the client will either be ignored or unignored, it works as a toggle.
       Note that upon disconnect, clients are automatically unignored.
       You can use -1 as client id to ignore all bots.
       If the server supports it, VoIP is also disabled for the targets.

     :: Server

       :: stell cid text
       Serverside tell chat.

       :: ssay text
       Serverside say chat.

       :: ssay_team team text
       Serverside team chat.
 Use r,b,s,f as team name.

       :: scp cid text
       Centerprint text to a client.
       Text will be printed in large letters in the middle of the screen.

       :: smp cid text
       Messageprint text to a client.
       Text will be printed in the upper right of the screen.
       Please note that this is also used by the game in BigBalloon to indicate Balloons' status.

       :: sprint cid text
       Print text to a client.
       Text will be printed to the upper left chat area.

       You can use -1 as client id for scp, smp and sprint to send to every client.
       Messages sent with stell, ssay and ssay_team will use "server" as the player name.

       You can print newlines with scp and sprint by using "\n" in the text, which will get expanded to a real newline, e.g. scp -1 "line one\nline two"

       :: dropclient cid [reason]
       Basically the same as clientkick, but you can supply an additional argument which will be printed.

       :: cancelvote
       Cancel a currently running vote, i.e. emulate that everyone voted no.

       :: shuffleteams
       In team gametypes try to even teams by splitting players evenly across teams.
       This does not restart the game or reset scores, except on players (since their scores are currently not saved on team changes).

       :: rename cid newname
       Rename given client to newname.
       be_maxNameChanges setting does not apply to this, other limits like invalid characters in name or multiple names do still apply (afterwards)!
       This does not add to the client's rename counter.

       :: scallvote vote
       Almost the same as client's callvote, but some restrictions do not apply.

       :: rehashguids
       Reload GUID bans from disk.

       :: listguids
       Print all GUID bans.

       :: flushguids
       Delete all GUID bans, also on disk.

       :: banguid cid|guid
       Add a GUID to the list, either using a client id of a connected player, or by supplying the GUID directly.

       :: delguid id|guid
       Delete a GUID from the list, either by using an id from listguids or by supplying the GUID directly.

       :: handicap cid handicap
       Sets a players handicap value.
 Will take effect immediately.
       The player can still decide to override his setting again.

       :: forceteam cid team
       Forces a player into the given team regardsless of any limits.

       :: lockteam team
       Locks or unlocks the given team.
 Teams will remain locked until nextmap.

       :: sound filename
       Plays the sound globally on the server.
 Be aware that there is a limit of the maximum number of sounds.
 If you reach it, the server will crash.

       :: beryllium
       Prints version information about beryllium.

   :: Other changes